 The state visit of Queen Elizabeth II to Ireland in May 2011 was widely seen as a great success and it marked a new, mature relationship between Britain and Ireland and a significant majority of Irish people welcomed this new relationship.
 In 2013 Curragh Golf Club members voted on a motion to re-instate the Royal title.
-The outcome was a significant majority of members voting for re-instatement of the name “Royal Curragh Golf Club”.
+The outcome was a significant majority of members voting for reinstatement of the name “Royal Curragh Golf Club”.

-King George V – During his reign there were many changes.
+King George V – During his reign, there were many changes.
 He discarded the Germanic family name and created the House of Windsor because of anti-German public feelings.
 The Parliament act gave sovereignty of Parliament over the unelected House of Lords.
 Politically there was a rise in communism, fascism and independence movements in Ireland and India.
 The Dominions of the British Empire became independent states

-Read part 5 HERE
+Read part 5 of the series HERE